xingchenzhang/xingchenzhang.github.io/_pages/publications.md

 - **X. Zhang**, Deep Learning-based Multi-focus Image Fusion: A Survey and A Comparative Study, IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 44, No. 9, pp. 4819 – 4838, 2022. [[Link]](https://github.com/xingchenzhang/MFIFB)

 - **X. Zhang**.
 Benchmarking and Comparing Multi-exposure Image Fusion Algorithms.
 Information Fusion, vol. 74, pp. 111-131, 2021.
-(The first multi-exposure image fusion benchmark) [[Link]](https://github.com/xingchenzhang/MEFB)
+(The first multi-exposure image fusion benchmark) [[Benchmark link]](https://github.com/xingchenzhang/MEFB)

 - **X. Zhang**, P. Ye, G. Xiao.
 VIFB: A Visible and Infrared Image Fusion Benchmark, In the Proceedings of IEEE/CVF Conference on Computer Vision Workshops, 2020.
-(The first image fusion benchmark, which has been utilized by researchers from more than 10 countries.) [[Link]](https://github.com/xingchenzhang/VIFB)
+(The first image fusion benchmark, which has been utilized by researchers from more than 10 countries.) [[Benchmark link]](https://github.com/xingchenzhang/VIFB)

+*indicates corresponding author